xando/pierun/README.md

 ## INSTALL

-Those steps are Ubuntu (since this is what I've go)
+Those steps are Ubuntu (since this is what I've got)

 **pyerun**